 “As with any other career, this profession can be exhausting,” Walter said.
 “You have good days and bad days, but you work through the bad and welcome the good ones.
 The work itself is physically demanding, but more importantly the role is emotionally draining because you are dealing with people in pain.”

 Today is the perfect time to begin a career as a Massage Therapist.
-From 2016 to 2026, this occupation is projected to grow 26 percent, a rate much faster than the average for all occupations!
+Over the next decade, this occupation is projected to grow 22 percent, a rate much faster than the average for all occupations!
 This growth can largely be attributed to an increased awareness of the benefits of massage therapy, in addition to increased regulations adding credibility to the occupation.
 Additionally, there are more massage clinics established today then there were just a few years ago.
 This is definitely an exciting and rapidly growing industry!

 To provide more insight into employment in this career, many Massage Therapists are self-employed and may work within their own homes or travel to clients’ homes or offices to provide massage therapy.
-Alternatively, others within this profession choose to work for personal care services, within the offices of health practitioners, for Chiropractors for through accomodation services.
-Thus, the working conditions of these professionals are extremely dependant on their employer.
-For example, if a RMT chooses to work from home, they may need to maintain a professional working space and provide their own oils, lotions, etc. Furthermore, the state with the highest employment level in this occupation is California, followed by Florida, Texas, Colorado and New York.
+Alternatively, others within this profession choose to work for personal care services, within the offices of health practitioners, for Chiropractors or through accommodation services.
+They may also work alongside other healthcare professionals such as Physical Therapists, Physical Therapist Assistants or Athletic Trainers.
+Thus, the working conditions and workplace settings of these professionals are extremely dependent on their employer.
+For example, if a LMT chooses to work from home, they may need to maintain a professional working space and provide their own oils, lotions, etc. Furthermore, the states with the highest employment level in this occupation are California, followed by Florida, Texas, Colorado and New York.

 Going through national organizations is usually the easiest way to find and secure a position in this field,” Walter advised.
 “Tiny massage companies are always looking for employees.
 Also, self employment is always the option at the office of a parallel profession such as chiropractor or wellness/fitness center, and more functional medical offices are now hiring as they offer massage therapy as a preventive tool.”

 Walter advised that if a Massage Therapist wanted to make more money they could do so most easily by choosing to take on more clients.
-She added that today, demand for massage therapy is high so all one has to do is really get their name out there.
+She added that today, demand for massage therapy is high so all one must do is really get their name out there.

 That’s the great part, if you get properly trained the demand is high.
 As with all other vocational careers the demand is high but the trained personal is very lower because in this day and age where everyone is told that they have to go to college to get a good career,” Walter explained.